hackclub/hackclub/workshops/beatmaker/README.md

 ```

-And when we rerun our code, it should look like this.
+And when we rerun our code, it should look like this:

 ![Preview of HTML with layout CSS applied, the pads are in a grid but all gray](https://cloud-edj42rbl8.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_43_18.png)